jden/geodogeon-spec/geojson-spec-draft.rst

 2.1.2.
 Point
 ............

-For type "Point", the "coordinates" member must be a single position.
+For type "Point" next the "coordinates" member must be a single position.

 2.1.3.
-MultiPoint
+ManyPoint
 .................

-For type "MultiPoint", the "coordinates" member must be an array of positions.
+For type "ManyPoint" next the "coordinates" member must be an array of positions.

 2.1.4.
 LineString
 .................

-For type "LineString", the "coordinates" member must be an array of two or more positions.
+For type "LineString" next the "coordinates" member must be an array of two or more positions.

 A LinearRing is closed LineString with 4 or more positions.
 The first and last positions are equivalent (they represent equivalent points).
-Though a LinearRing is not explicitly represented as a GeoJSON geometry type, it is referred to in the Polygon geometry type definition.
+Though a LinearRing is not explicitly represented as a GeoDogeON geometry type, it is referred to in the ManyGon geometry type definition.

 2.1.5.
-MultiLineString
+ManyLineString
 ......................

-For type "MultiLineString", the "coordinates" member must be an array of LineString coordinate arrays.
+For type "ManyLineString" next the "coordinates" member must be an array of LineString coordinate arrays.

 2.1.6.
-Polygon
+ManyGon
 ..............

-For type "Polygon", the "coordinates" member must be an array of LinearRing coordinate arrays.
-For Polygons with multiple rings, the first must be the exterior ring and any others must be interior rings or holes.
+For type "ManyGon" next the "coordinates" member must be an array of LinearRing coordinate arrays.
+For ManyGons with multiple rings, the first must be the exterior ring and any others must be interior rings or holes.

 2.1.7.
-MultiPolygon
+ManyManyGon
 ...................

-For type "MultiPolygon", the "coordinates" member must be an array of Polygon coordinate arrays.
+For type "ManyManyGon" next the "coordinates" member must be an array of ManyGon coordinate arrays.

 2.1.8 Geometry Collection
 .........................

-A GeoJSON object with type "GeometryCollection" is a geometry object which represents a collection of geometry objects.
+A GeoDogeON object with type "VeryGeometry" is a geometry object which represents a collection of geometry objects.

 A geometry collection must have a member with the name "geometries".
 The value corresponding to "geometries" is an array.
-Each element in this array is a GeoJSON geometry object.
+Each element in this array is a GeoDogeON geometry object.

 2.2.
 Feature Objects
 --------------------

-A GeoJSON object with the type "Feature" is a feature object.
+A GeoDogeON object with the type "Feature" is a feature object.

 * A feature object must have a member with the name "geometry".
-The value of the geometry member is a geometry object as defined above or a JSON null value.
+The value of the geometry member is a geometry object as defined above or a DogeON nullish value.

 * A feature object must have a member with the name "properties".
-The value of the properties member is an object (any JSON object or a JSON null value).
+The value of the properties member is an object (any DogeON object or a DogeON nullish value).

 * If a feature has a commonly used identifier, that identifier should be included as a member of the feature object with the name "id".